Hywan/mnt.io/content/articles/2025-08-21-sqlite/index.md

 ## <q cite="https://github.com/element-hq/element-x-ios-rageshakes/issues/4248">Incredibly slow sync</q>

-A power-user[^poweruser] was [experiencing slowness][rageshake].
+A power-user[^power-user] was [experiencing slowness][rageshake].
 It's always a delicate situation.
-How to know what is the reason of the slowness?
+How to know the reason of the slowness?
 Is it the device?
 The network?
 The asynchronous runtime?
 A lock contention?
 The file system? … The database?

 We don't have the device within easy reach.
 Hopefully, Matrix users are always nice and willing to help!
 We have added a bunch of logs, then the user has